-Most recently, Partridge and partner Ferrill Gibbs released the Alabama Astronaut podcast, where they explore songs previously undocumented at churches in Appalachia.
+Most recently, Partridge and co-producer Ferrill Gibbs released the Alabama Astronaut podcast, where they explore songs previously undocumented at churches in Appalachia.
 The podcast finds Partridge chatting with Holiness preachers and looking into the practice of snake handling.
-It was in the Top Ten documentary podcasts on Apple Podcasts within days of its release.
+It was in the Top Ten documentary podcasts on Apple Podcasts within days of its release and now has over 35k downloads and a 4.9-star rating.

-When Partridge is not writing or touring, He is creating his folk art paintings, which now hang in art galleries around the southeast and in the private collections of Tyler Childers, Mike Wolfe (American Pickers), and Rick Hirsch (Wet Willie).
+When Partridge is not writing or touring, he is also a highly acclaimed visual artist.
+His paintings, primarily acrylic on tarred board and watercolors, now hang in art galleries around the southeast and in the private collections of Tyler Childers, Mike Wolfe (American Pickers), Rick Hirsch (Wet Willie), and Tommy Prine.
 His artwork was featured in Stephen King’s 2019 sequel to The Shining - Dr. Sleep.
 He painted the cover art for Charlie Parr’s, Last Of The Better Days Ahead (Smithsonian Folkways).
 He also created art for Tyler Childers’ 2022 release, Can I Take My Hounds To Heaven?

 American Songwriter Magazine said, “Abe Partridge has established himself as one of the most respected songwriters and visual folk artists in the southeast.”